kik369/docker-web-interface/README.md

 ### Prerequisites

--   Docker and Docker Compose installed on your system.
+-   Docker and Docker Compose installed on your system
--   Node.js (version 18+) for frontend development.
--   Python (version 3.11) for backend development.
+-   Git for cloning the repository

 ### Quick Start